-10. STATISTICAL ANALYSIS
+9 STATISTICAL ANALYSIS

 Descriptive statistics of continuous variables will be presented as means with standard deviations (SD) or medians with inter-quartile ranges (IQR) depending on the distribution of the data.
 Categorical data will be presented as proportions and numbers.
-The statistical efficacy analysis will be conducted according to the intention-to-treat principle with a chi-square test for proportions.
+The statistical efficacy analysis will be conducted according to the intention-to-treat principle.
 A separate per protocol analysis will be performed additionally as a sensitivity analysis.
 All analyses will be performed with the latest version of the Statistical Package for Social Sciences (SPSS, SPSS Inc., Armonk, NY, USA).
+The analysis of primary efficacy and safety outcomes will be performed on an intention-to-treat basis and in a hierarchical fashion.
+If statistical analysis shows that there is a statistically significant difference in the primary efficacy endpoint statistical analysis of the primary safety study parameter will be performed.
+If there is no significant difference between study groups in primary efficacy endpoint, assessment of primary safety endpoint will be considered exploratory.